Gabrielnero000/PBR-Playground/README.md

 As we can see, the Wald's algorithm can be 50% faster in the simplests cases (1 and 5 triangles) to almost a twice faster in most complexes cases (500 and 1000 triangles) than Möller's algorithm, which definitely is a huge difference, but the memory use can be a problem depending on the system: 1000 triangles 40 KB more to be rendered.
 So I'm taking Wald as default, but is good to be noticed that the memory use can blow up.

 ### Mark II - Cameras
 Two basic camera models are the orthograpic camera and the perspective (pinhole) camera.
-A orthograpic camera have the
+A orthograpic camera have the same direction in all samples but the origin of each sample is in a projection plane.

+It's util if the desired effect is a 2.5D view, but as it cannot provide the perspective distortion effect it's not that
 ### Mark III - Meshes

 ## Gallery: Images of Experiments